 With so many eye-popping websites online right now, it’s hard to say which are the best – but we’ll take a stab at it!
-Here’s our top 20 of (some of) the most beautiful websites online today and what makes them so stunning.
+Here’s our top 20 (12) of the most beautiful websites online in 2016 and what makes them so stunning.

 ETQ is a shoe company, and it uses bare backgrounds and wonderfully shot, detailed photographs to truly highlight their products.
-Visit the site to see how ordinary items can look extraordinary when the right photography, lighting, and design come into play.
+See how ordinary items can look extraordinary when the right photography, lighting, and design come into play.
 Simple but effect text animations help highlight each product.
 All of these factors allow for the site’s very minimalistic e-commerce design to work beautifully for visitors.

 Product designer Mikiya Kobayashi creates stunning photographs of his product work and his website is fueled by them.
 The cleverness of the site’s design, though, is in how subtly it allows the visitor to simply take in the work while maintaining some interactive features such as simple animations and the ability to scroll to see different perspectives on the same product, all with smooth transitions throughout the site.